karim-abdel/karim-abdel.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2023-09-01 07:59:00-0400
+date: 2024-11-25 07:59:00-0400
 inline: true
 related_posts: false
 ---

-I started my MSc in Artificial Intelligence at the University of Amsterdam
+Starting in January 2025, I will be a research intern at the [Center for Human Compatible AI](https://humancompatible.ai/)!